challeau/minitalk/README.md

 # minitalk
 > grade: 125/100

-A simple communication project based on UNIX signals.<br\>
+A simple communication project based on UNIX signals.<br/>
 The program `client` sends a character string to the program `server` using only SIGUSR1 and SIGUSR2.
 The server then prints the received string.

 ## Usage: